 The following applies to applicants for the MA by research, MLitt, I-PhD and PhD.
-Applicants for the DThM are invited to contact the Postgraduate Admissions Secretary.
+Applicants for the DThM are invited to contact the PGR Coordinator.
 Those applying through our doctoral partnership with Vancouver School of Theology need to apply through VST, who can also provide information and further details.

 There are four stages in making an application:

 You should ensure that you:

 - meet our entrance requirements

 - can meet the financial requirements of the programme

 - have achieved appropriate English-language proficiency if you are not a native English-speaker.

 If you are at all unsure about any of these, please contact us for further advice.

 We always welcome potential applicants and will be very happy to show you around the department.
 Please contact either a potential supervisor or the PGR Coordinator if you would like to visit us.